I. General introduction

 1. Advanced Parole

-c.
-The alien is entitled to apply for Advanced Parole as a benefit associated with an adjustment of status application.
-Once approved, the Advanced Parole allows the alien to travel abroad and reenter the U.S. After being paroled in, the alien can still keep his/her H-1 or L-1 status, as the case may be, in the sense that he/she can still apply for an extension of H-1 or L-1 status, provided the alien resumes employment with the same employer for whom he/she had previously been authorized to work as an H-1 or L-1 nonimmigrant.
-In this scenario, the approval of that extension would enable the alien to reenter into the U.S. on H-1 or L-1 status if he/she travels abroad in the future.
+3. The alien is entitled to apply for Advanced Parole as a benefit associated with an adjustment of status application.
+Once approved, the Advanced Parole allows the alien to travel abroad and re-enter the U.S. After being paroled in, the alien is in a parolee status but may still work for the H-1 employer without the need to obtain or use an EAD if the H-1B approval notice is still valid on its face.
+The alien will resume his/her H-1 or L-1 status, if he/she applies for an extension of H-1 or L-1 status and gets an approval from the USCIS, provided the alien resumes employment with the same employer for whom he/she had previously been authorized to work as an H-1 or L-1 nonimmigrant.
+In this scenario when the alien comes back to the US with an Advanced Parole.
+The approval of that extension would enable the alien to apply for an H-1 or L-1 visa from a US consulate abroad if he/she travels abroad in the future.
+[8 C.F.R.
+245.2(a)(4)(ii)(C)]

 2. Employment Authorization (EAD)

 If an H-1 or L-1 holder obtains an EAD but never uses it to work, he/she is still in valid H-1 or L-1 status and able to extend the H-1 or L-1 as needed (up to the maximum allowable time on that status).
 The mere fact of obtaining the EAD does not affect one's status; only if the alien uses the EAD to work for their current employer or to take another job would he/she no longer be considered to be maintaining H-1 or L-1 status.
-In this situation, he/she would have to file for advance parole to travel abroad and reenter into the U.S. The alien in this situation would be admitted into the U.S. as parolee and no longer be considered to be in H-1 or L-1 status.
+In this situation, he/she would have to file for advance parole to travel abroad and re-enter the U.S. The alien in this situation would be admitted into the U.S. as a parolee and no longer be considered to be in H-1 or L-1 status.

 On the other hand, an H-1 or L-1 holder who travels out of the United States and returns on advance parole is authorized to continue working for the petitioning H-1 or L-1 employer.
 He/she would not be required to obtain an EAD to work for this same employer, within the validity dates of the H-1 or L-1 petition approval.
+[8 C.F.R.
+245.2(a)(4)(ii)(C)]

 3. The Portability Rule

-If the alien who is in H-1 or L-1 status files an I-485 application after his/her employer-sponsored I-140 is approved, he/she can take advantage of the portability rule and change employers after 180 days have passed since the date of filing the I-485.
-In this situation, if the new employer petitions for H-1 or L-1 status for the alien, he/she will acquire new H-1 or L-1 status, which will maintain his/her lawful stay in the U.S. as a nonimmigrant even if the I-485 application is denied.
+If the alien who is in H-1 or L-1 status files an I-485 application after his/her employer-sponsored I-140 is approved, the alien can take advantage of the portability rule and change employers after 180 days have passed since the date of filing the I-485.
+In this situation, if the new employer petitions for H-1 or L-1 status for the alien, he/she will acquire new H-1 or L-1 status, which will maintain his/her lawful stay in the U.S. as a non-immigrant, even if the I-485 application is denied.
 However, if the new employer does not petition for an H-1 or L-1 for the alien and the alien uses an EAD to work for the new employer, he/she is not considered to be maintaining H-1 or L-1 status.
 Rather, he/she is considered to be in I-485 pending status.
 Thus, if his/her I-485 application gets denied, the alien cannot stay lawfully in the U.S. as nonimmigrant.
+[INA 214 (n)(1), (n)(2)(A)-(C)]

 III.
 Suggestions for H-1 and L-1 holders